 The U.S. Conference of Catholic Bishops asked Stacey and I to write a regular reflections for their marriage enrichment website, ForYourMarriage.org.
-We started writing posts for our “Happily Even After” blog on that site in 2010 and continue to offer monthly contributions there about sustaining our marriage and family life.
+We started writing posts for our “Happily Even After” blog on that site in 2010 and shared regular contributions for a decade about sustaining our marriage and family life.
 Here are a few samples.

 …We had sloppy joes for dinner tonight, which is a specialty of mine if we need a quick dinner.
 And, as everyone knows, when you’re eating a sandwich, you need something crunchy to go along with it.
 Them’s the rules.
 I don’t make ‘em.

 …We need to fight for that connection.
 It doesn’t come easy, it fades with time, it can easily get overlooked when there are other pressing duties.
 But nothing else works in family life if we’re not right with one another.
 The kids can smell discord between us, and life becomes a long slog of one dang thing after another.
 The leaven of communion transforms everything — it nourishes us to be for one another, not just with one another.